leandropaolo1/leandropaolo1/README.md

 # 👋 Hi, I'm Leandro!

-I am 20 years old and I currently reside in Salt Lake City, Utah.
-I used to live in El Salvador, so I grew a liking to sailing and judo.
+I am 20 years old dreamer that is currently residing in Salt Lake City, Utah.
-As the saying goes "A healthy body, a healthy mind".

 ## 🚀 About Me